bing020815/text_prediction_application/pull_request_instruction.md

 ```

 __ATTENTION!!__:

-To avoid any conflict, make sure there are no changes in your local repo.
+*  To avoid any conflict, make sure there are no changes in your local repo.
+*  Make a copy of your repo in local machine if you have done some modification already.
-Any file modification or adding new file actions should be done after syncing the local repo from original repository.
+*  Any file modification or adding new file actions should be done after syncing the local repo from original repository.